 What Causes Dry Eye?

 There are many factors that can potentially lead to dry eye, which makes it difficult to pinpoint the exact cause.
 A persistent irritant in the eye may cause the eye to become dry.
-People who wear contact lenses often, especially for long periods of time, may develop dry eye after continuous wear.
+People who have relatively dry eyes will find it difficult to tolerate continuous contact lens wear, especially for long periods of time.

 Other causes of dry eye are related to your living environment and lifestyle.
 For example, if you live in an area where the climate is particularly dry or windy, that can cause dry eye.
-Looking at a screen, such as a laptop, tablet or smartphone, for a prolonged period of time can also increase your likelihood of experiencing dry eye symptoms.
+Looking at a screen, such as a laptop, tablet, or smartphone, for a prolonged period of time can also increase your likelihood of experiencing dry eye symptoms.
+In this last case, concentrating on activities up close can decrease the rate at which your eyes blink and therefore lubricating the cornea less.

 Additionally, dry eye can be a side effect of certain medications, such as allergy or cold medicines.
 As a result, it’s important to let Dr. Benaim know about any current medications you’re taking.